 Does dietary Cholesterol increase Cholesterol levels?

-However if it’s a plant-based product like corn oil then that’s merely a sale gimmick because other vegetable oils do not contain cholesterol too.
+However, if it’s a plant-based product like palm oil, then that’s merely a sale gimmick because other vegetable oils do not contain cholesterol too.
 This is because dietary cholesterol primarily comes from animal sources.

 If you take foods that contain cholesterol like eggs it’s recommended your keep your total cholesterol intake to not more than 300mg daily and 200mg daily if you have high cholesterol, diabetes, or heart disease.